National Museum of China#10 in Best Things To Do in Beijing

 For a survey of Chinese history, head to the National Museum of China.
 Positioned on the eastern edge of Tiananmen Square, the exhibits in this museum neatly outline the nation's past for visitors, both native and foreign.
 After a massive renovation, the facility reopened in the spring of 2011 with updated displays and an interior facelift.
-Among the many treasures, you'll find entire rooms dedicated to jade, porcelain, and bronze artifacts.
+Among the many treasures (more than one million), you'll find entire rooms dedicated to jade, porcelain and bronze artifacts.

 The museum welcomes visitors between 9 a.m. and 5 p.m. every day except for Monday, but the last ticket is sold at 3:30 p.m.
 Admission is free; however, you will need your passport in order to enter through the West Gate ticket office.
 For more information, check out the museum's website.

 More Best Things To Do in Beijing

 Just north of Beijing, you'll find one of the most famous monuments in the world: the Great Wall of China.
 Although it's unlikely you'll see the whole thing, you should aim to experience a portion of it.
 That begs the question: Which section?